Got questions about spider cranes and mini cranes? You have come to the right place.

 Is it necessary to hire mini crane personnel?
 Is a crane supervisor really needed?

 It is absolutely necessary to have the right people overseeing the operation of a spider or mini crane — and not just a properly qualified crane operator.
+This should be included in the brainstorming of a hire a crane cost budget.

 Crane supervisors are required to co-ordinate and oversee the lifting activities of the crane and to brief the lifting team members.

-More importantly, a crane supervisor is there to make sure all operations comply with the law; for example ensuring the ground conditions are safe the cranes, in order to protect the health and safety of team members onsite.
+More importantly, a crane supervisor is there to make sure all operations comply with the law; for example ensuring the ground conditions are safe for the cranes, in order to protect the health and safety of team members onsite.

 Confusingly, crane supervisors are also known as lift supervisors.
 As with the mini crane/spider crane example above, it is best to think of lift supervisors and crane supervisors as essentially the same thing.